 Better still, you can ask your family vet to vaccinate your pup against the Bordetella bacteria to decrease your dog’s chances of catching conditions like the kennel cough.

-On the other hand, a veterinary officer can medically treat a collapsed trachea if it is mild or suggests a surgical procedure if it’s severe to strengthen the trachea and improve its stability.
+On the other hand, a veterinary officer can medically treat a collapsed trachea if it is mild or suggests an endoscopy or surgical procedure if it’s severe to strengthen the trachea and improve its stability.

 Separate Infected Dogs